wp-plugins/simple-download-monitor/readme.txt

 = Can I use external file URLs? =
 Yes, you can use both local paths and external URLs.

+= Can I password protect a downloadable file? =
+Yes.

+= Can I show the file download counts to my visitors? = Yes.

+= Can I show all downloads from a category? yes.

 == Screenshots ==

 For screenshots please visit the [download monitor plugin page](http://www.tipsandtricks-hq.com/simple-wordpress-download-monitor-plugin)

 == Changelog ==

+= 2.6 =
+* Added a new shortcode to show all downloads from a download category.
+* Added a filter to handle the URL of SDM downloads post type.

 = 2.5 =
 * Added a new feature to password protect a downloadable file.